scikit-monaco/scikit-monaco/doc/source/tutorials/getting_started.rst

 Getting started
 ===============

-.. currentmodule:: skmcquad
+.. currentmodule:: skmonaco

-**Scikit-mcquad** is a toolkit for Monte Carlo integration.
+**Scikit-monaco** is a toolkit for Monte Carlo integration.
 It is written in Cython for efficiency and includes parallelism to take advantage of processors with multiple core.